-The talents and interests of children in some subjects in základní školy are accommodated by setting up classes or schools with extended teaching in certain subjects (languages, mathematics, sport, etc. - see 4.8.).
+The talents and interests of children in some educational areas in základní školy are accommodated by setting up classes or schools with extended teaching in certain subjects (languages, mathematics, sport, etc. - see 4.8.).
 The school head can form groups for exceptionally gifted pupils in which pupils of the same years or various years are educated in some subjects.
+For exceptionally gifted pupils, the school head can permit education according to an individual education plan (for more see 10.5.3.).

-Those pupils are fully prepared for this can also transfer to multi-year gymnázia, after year 5 or year 7 of compulsory education, before completing základní škola (see 4.17.).
+Pupils with good study results can also transfer to multi-year gymnázia, after year 5 or year 7 of compulsory education, before completing základní škola (see 4.17.).